 You have questions?
 We have answers.

-We know there are many questions you may have about camp.
+We know you may have many questions.
 Take a look below and see if we've answered them for you.
-If not, send your questions in an email to firstname.lastname@example.org
+If not, send us a message using our CONTACT page.

 Who can apply for camp?

 Anyone can apply who is 18+ and loves jazz.
 You need not have experience playing traditional jazz, but are expected to have a basic proficiency on your instrument.
 We do not encourage beginners who are learning their instrument to apply.
-Skills needed to enjoy camp are basic sight reading and understanding of chords/theory.
-Please contact us if you require further clarification on what to expect musically.
+Skills needed to enjoy camp are basic sight-reading and understanding of chords/theory.
+Please contact us if you require further clarification of what to expect musically.

 How many people are accepted?

-There are up to six spots available on the following instruments: trumpet, trombone, clarinet, saxophone, guitar, banjo, string bass, tuba, piano, drums, vocals
+There are up to six spots available on the following instruments: trumpet, trombone, clarinet, saxophone, guitar, banjo, string bass, tuba, piano, drums and vocals.
+We do accept students on other instruments, so please contact us if your instrument is not one of those listed above.

 Is camp wheelchair-friendly?

 At this time camp is not suited for the mobile-impaired.
-Rehearsal rooms, restrooms and the main stage hall are on multiple levels and campers will need to climb stairs.
-The building has 4 floors and there is no elevator on site.
+The building is an historical landmark.
+Rehearsal rooms, restrooms and the main stage hall are on 4 levels and campers will need to climb stairs.
+There is no elevator on site.

 What do I bring to camp?

+But seriously...
 Reed players need only bring their instrument.
 Brass players need to bring their instrument and any required mutes/accessories listed in their acceptance packet.
 Bassists may choose to rent locally.
 We can assist with that process.
 Drum kits will be provided, but drummers must bring all their own sticks, brushes and any accessories mentioned in the "Prior to Camp" email.
 Guitarists must bring their instruments and any accessories mentioned in the "Prior to Camp" email.
-Guitar amps will be provided on site.
+Guitar amps are provided on site.
 Pianos are provided on site.
 Vocalists must bring a recording device.
 Vocal mics and amps will be provided on site.
+Music stands are provided on site.
+Music is chosen, printed and delivered once ensembles are placed.

 I'm from out of town.
 Where do I stay?